-My journey has been anything but traditional.
 Along with raising my family, I’ve been a science teacher, physician assistant and nonprofit ministry leader.
+I never saw all of that coming, but God worked it all together in wild ways.
 I currently serve as Director of Clinical Education and Associate Professor at Oklahoma Baptist University.
 In addition to education and medical degrees, I hold an MA in Christian Thought and a Doctor of Ministry in Transformational Leadership.
 I’m passionate about using my diverse background to help others integrate their faith into all aspects of their lives.

 I hope you find some encouragement, laughter, and food for thought here at twentyshekels.